8base/building-rest-apis-on-8base/READme.md

 }
 ```

-You'll likely spot a unrecognized import; `responseBuilder`.
+You'll likely spot an unrecognized import; `responseBuilder`.
 Webhook's require that the following keys get declared in returned objects - `statusCode`, `body`, and (optionally) `headers`.
 Instead of writing out and every single response object explicitly, we can start generating them using a handy `responseBuilder` function.

 So let's go ahead and create a new directory and file using the following commands and then place our `responseBuilder` function in there.